elec327/elec327.github.io/lab8/index.md

 nervous system and to consider the design of an IPG.

-If you are interested in learning more about DBS, a good review is [Oluigbo et al, _IEEE Reviews in Bioengineering_ 2012](Oluigbo2012.pdf].
-If you are interested in learning more about the mechanisms of DBS in Parkinson's disease, a good review is [Johnson el al, _NeuroTherapeutics_ 2008](Johnson2008.pdf).
+If you are interested in learning more about DBS, a good review is [Oluigbo et al, _IEEE Reviews in Bioengineering_ 2012][Oluigbo2012.pdf].
+If you are interested in learning more about the mechanisms of DBS in Parkinson's disease, a good review is [Johnson et al, _NeuroTherapeutics_ 2008](Johnson2008.pdf).
 </div>
 </div>